 I’m going to be living in the jungle… Will I end up being a snack for the local flora and/or fauna?

-Not likely, as the bigger and ‘wilder’ animals live deep in the heart of the jungle (which is quite far from our resort).
-This includes animals like snakes and crocodiles.
-However, we recommend that you look out for red ‘fire’ ants, as these will leave a nasty burning sensation for a while (around 10 minutes), should they bite you.
+Not likely, as the bigger and ‘wilder’ animals live deep in the heart of the jungle (which is quite a distance from our lodge).
+However, we recommend that you look out for red ‘fire’ ants, as these will leave a nasty burning sensation for a while (around 15 minutes), should they bite you.
 If you see any potentially dangerous animal on site or while in the jungle, please inform any of our staff as they will know what to do/not do.

 Has anyone been hurt or injured while visiting the jungle?